-Again, this depends largely on your personal preferences, your dog's breed and how much grooming you'll be doing.
+Again, this depends largely on your personal preferences, your dog's breed, and how much grooming you'll do.

-Ideally, the pet clippers need to be light enough that your hand will not get easily fatigued, which is very common.
-They also have to fit comfortably in your hand for precision and accurate trims.
+Ideally, the pet clippers must be light enough that your hand will not get easily fatigued, which is very common.
+They must also fit comfortably in your hand for precision and accurate trims.

 You'll have a choice between two options in two categories:

 - Corded clippers or cordless clippers